mvysny/karibu-testing/karibu-testing-v8/README.md

 should be done by then), then calls `MockVaadin.runUIQueue()` which releases the UI lock, runs the tasks and reacquires the lock.
 Meanwhile, the data-fetching process which runs in the background fetches the data and posts a UI task that shows a confirmation dialog.
+The dialog is then shown because `MockVaadin.runUIQueue()` runs all submitted tasks and blocks until all the tasks have been processed.

 ### Running the UI Queue Automatically